 What to say at Christmas

-It can be really difficult writing a Christmas card to someone who's grieving.
-Lot's of us worry about what the ‘right’ thing to say is.
+It can be really hard to know what to say to someone who’s grieving, whether you’re writing a card, sending a message, or seeing them in person.
+Many of us worry about getting it “right.”
 We've asked our volunteers, experts and bereaved clients for some tips.

-Some tips/thought starters for writing Christmas Cards
+Some tips/thought starters for sending a Christmas message

 - You can say you know that this year will have been difficult, and that this Christmas might feel strange but that their loved one is still remembered.

 - There are some people who might not feel sad, maybe because they had a difficult or distant relationship with the person who died.
-So writing ‘I know this might feel different this year’ rather than ‘difficult’ might be better.
+So saying ‘I know this might feel different this year’ rather than ‘difficult’ might be better.

 - Let them know you are there for them if they need support or someone to speak to.
 Make sure to follow up on any offer of support, or suggest something specific you can do for them or together.